 Three nonprofits – the New Hampshire Community Loan Fund, Prosperity Now (then called Corporation for Enterprise Development) and Capital Impact Partners – each made equity investments and became Members of ROC USA, LLC.
 The LLC structure is rare in the nonprofit structure.
 For ROC USA, it has meant strong and continuous support for our mission which simply isn’t always the case in less formal organization structures.

-Nine regional nonprofits – including the Community Loan Fund – represent the Certified Technical Assistance Providers (CTAPs) in ROC USA Network.
+Regional nonprofits – including the Community Loan Fund – represent the Certified Technical Assistance Providers (CTAPs) in ROC USA Network.
 From the start, a strong role for CTAPs who have a presence in local markets for in-person training as well as market development and partnership building has been critical to the mission.

 With leadership from Paul Bradley, the then-vice president for manufactured housing at the Community Loan Fund, and a small national staff, these national and regional organizations created ROC USA, LLC as a social venture.